-When a client on the Internet sends a TCP or UDP request through a network load balancer to a backend VM, the response is delivered to the client that made the request.
-A route outside of your VPC network provides the return path from your backend VM to the client.
-This return path is always used, even if you delete or replace the default route in your VPC network.
+When a client on the internet sends a TCP or UDP request through a network load balancer to a backend VM, Google Cloud uses routes defined outside your VPC network to facilitate communication from the client to your backend VM and from your backend VM to the client.

 Static route parameters